 - 3.2 NLBP is located in the south-east of the Borough of Barnet in Brunswick Park ward.
 Brunswick Park is suburban, characterised by two storey terraced and semi-detached housing with parks and open spaces.
 The area represents the average for Barnet in terms of socio-economic structure.
 The nearest town centres are Whetstone to the north-west, East Barnet local centre to the north and Southgate to the east. - 3.3 Located between the East Coast Main Line and the Great Northern Cemetery the NLBP site is clearly defined.
-To the south-west lies the Oakleigh Road South industrial area with a builder's merchant and commercial waste transfer station.
+To the south-west lies the Oakleigh Road South industrial area.
 Adjacent to the south lies the Edwardian terraced Brunswick Crescent.
 Further to the east lies the New Southgate Cemetery and Crematorium.
 Adjacent to the east lies later twentieth century suburban terraces along Howard Close and Brunswick Park Crescent.
-Adjacent to the playing field to the north lies Weirdale Avenue which is typical metroland semi-detached development.
+Adjacent to the playing field to the north lies Weirdale Avenue and Ashbourne Avenue which is characterised by metroland semi-detached development.
 Further north lies Russell Lane and its shopping parade.
 To the north-west at the junction of Brunswick Park Road and Russell Lane is the closest primary school (Brunswick Park) and GP surgery.